 - What are the fees on Shakepay?
 Shakepay is commission free, instead they make money by setting their own BTC and ETH prices.
 You can see the current price on the buy & sell page in Shakepay.

 - Are there any deposit and withdrawal limits on Shakepay?
-There are no fees related to CAD deposits or withdrawals on Shakepay, but there is a $5 minimum deposit and you can only withdraw a maximum of $10,000 per transaction.
+There are no fees related to CAD deposits or withdrawals on Shakepay, but there is a $5 minimum deposit and you can only withdraw a maximum of $10,000 per transaction for inter e-transfers.

 - Does Shakepay have KYC?
 Yes - Shakepay has KYC because it is regulated by FINTRAC and Revenu Quebec.